oxford-code-kats/oxford-code-kats.github.io/_site/README.md

 Information page for Oxford Code Kats
 ========

+A simple website with information about [Oxford Code Kats](http://oxfordcodekats.com).

-It is based on the [mediator](https://github.com/dirkfabisch/mediator) theme developed by [Dirk Fabisch](https://twitter.com/dirkfabisch).
+The site is based on the [mediator](https://github.com/dirkfabisch/mediator) theme developed by [Dirk Fabisch](https://twitter.com/dirkfabisch).